odea-project/qAlgorithms/README.md

 preceding ones as possible and expressed as a singular method in the source code.
 This makes it more feasible for a C++ literate user to understand the specifics of how a result came to be.

-We are licensed under GPL-3, which means that there is no risk of you being unable to use qAlgorithms even for commercial purposes.
+We are licensed under GPL-3, which means that there is no risk of you being unable to use `qAlgorithms` even for commercial purposes.
 The current and all future versions are distributed with source code, and you are free to include our libraries in other projects (provided the terms of the license are fulfilled).

-Additionally, qAlgorithms aims to make your processing as fast as possible, so you don't have to spend more time with processing rather than evaluating results.
+Additionally, `qAlgorithms` is develped with computational performance as a core concern.
+With `qAlgorithms`, we aim for the fastest time-to-insight possible.
+As scientists, we are dedicated to provinding a smooth research experience with rich output data that fits even highly sophisticated questions in your non-target analysis.

-We hope that by demonstrating the effectiveness of our approach, more software written by researchers for non-target questions will close in on these ideals.
+We hope that by demonstrating the effectiveness of our approach, more software written by researchers for non-target questions will adopt or improve on these ideals.

 ## Documentation
 No documentation beyond the commented source code exists to this point.
 Please refer to the publications linked below for details on how the algorithms function.

+We provide documentation on what the output parameter for the respective files mean on our (wiki page) [https://github.com/odea-project/qAlgorithms/wiki/Result-File-Guide]. (currently incomplete)

 ## Current Offerings